 Maryhill Heritage Choir (formerly known as Songs of the Trades)

-Award-winning folk singer Maeve Mackinnon has been leading weekly singing sessions, with songs based on some of the trades depicted in the famous stained glass panels on show at the Maryhill Burgh Halls.
+Award-winning folk singer Maeve Mackinnon led weekly singing sessions, with songs based on some of the trades depicted in the famous stained glass panels on show at the Maryhill Burgh Halls.

 This culminated in a small concert at the relaunch of the Maryhill Burgh Halls during April 2012, with choir members singing alongside pupils from both St Charles and Caldercuilt Primary Schools.

-If you're interested in getting involved, please email email@example.com with your name and contact details, or ring 7717298860 to leave your details.
+If you're interested in future opportunities to get involved in choir activities, please email firstname.lastname@example.org with your name and contact details, or ring 7717298860 to leave your details.

-Some comments from people that have taken part so far...
+Some comments from people that took part in Songs of the Trades Choir...

 "I thoroughly enjoyed the shared experience the workshops afforded.
 Having not sung in public since childhood I was both surprised and delighted at the ease with which the group stood up in front of an audience and gave it our best.
 Thanks for creating the opportunity."